AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 ![](assets/aam-traits.png)

 * A one-trait segment gets created.
 It uses the data source that is associated with the report suite where you published the segment.
+* Trait expiration is now set to 16 days (previously it was 2 days).

 ## View the segment in [!DNL Adobe Target]